Chris-48/gravitational-wave-simulator/README.md

 * Shell Script.

-    Shell Script just execute `main.py` with the  desired comfiguration for the presentation.
+    Shell Script just execute the file with the desired comfiguration for the presentation.

-    (naming a file "main" is a horrible ideia)